NABU

 What we do to protect mangroves

 NABU is joining hands with coastal communities, NGOs, academia, local stakeholders and government agencies to ensure the protection of remaining mangroves, identify areas suitable for restoration and develop concepts for the sustainable use of natural resources from mangroves to secure livelihoods.
+In addition, NABU is a member of the Global Mangrove Alliance.

 our projects